The day my son left home

 “And your Manga collection?
 Do you want me to drop them off?”

 Over time, as he settled in, we could see that he was happy.
-He made new friends and found a new job that’s near where he lived.
+He made new friends and found a new job that’s near where he lives.
 He took up sports and has a gym buddy.
-He has been really busy, with work and studies and socialising, and didn’t quite have time to visit.
+He has been really busy with work, studies, and socialising and didn’t quite have time to visit us.
 We spoke occasionally through video calls on WhatsApp.

 We miss him

 It took us a while to notice that the house was a little quieter.
-There were fewer clothes to wash, and less grocery to buy.
+There were fewer clothes to wash, and fewer groceries to buy.
 We used to have cocktails in the evenings after dinner because he loved to make them.
-And he used to cook up a storm, leaving lots of washing up for me after.
+And he used to cook up a storm, leaving me lots of washing-up after.

 His room, now the guest room, is empty.
 And the door, usually closed, is now always open.
 Our younger son is finishing high school this year and will probably go to Uni next.
 He’s also thinking about doing the same.
 And we will encourage him when the time comes.